 - EC2 Instance type - type of EC2 instance where the server will run.
 A default instance type is pre-selected.
 You can select one of the supported instance types - larger instances have better performance but at a higher cost.

-- EC2 Availability zone - availability zone where the whole stack will be run.
+- EC2 Availability zones - you must select 2 availability zones where the whole stack will be run.
+The first availability zone will be used for the CloverDX Server EC2 instance, both will be used for the system RDS database.
 An availability zone is basically a data center.
 Some availability zones might not support the selected EC2 instance type or the instance type might be unavailable due to capacity reasons - in such case select a different availability zone.
 Such issue would manifest during startup of the stack in its Events log.